Tcadart/pyLatticeDSO/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyLattice's documentation!
+Welcome to pyLatticeDSO's documentation!
 ============================================

-**pyLattice** is a comprehensive Python toolkit for designing, analyzing, and simulating lattice structures.
+**pyLatticeDSO** is a comprehensive Python toolkit for designing, analyzing, and simulating lattice structures.
 The package provides capabilities for:

 - **Lattice Generation**: Create various lattice geometries (BCC, Octet, Kelvin, etc.)